-If the frequency of cream is 32, and the total frequency of all the keywords is 100, then the probablility that the substring “cream” appears as a query keyword is 32 percent.
+If the frequency of cream is 32, and the total frequency of all the keywords is 100, then the probability that the substring “cream” appears as a query keyword is 32 percent.

 Anchor text is the text that appears in a hyperlink on the web.
-If, for example, two web pages have a hyperlink to the same document, then the texts in those hyperlinks can be related, because the anchor texts usually describes the place where a user is directed if the user clicks on the link.
-Therefore, if the anchor text of a hyperlink to a web page contains the substring “kontrollfunktion,” and in the anchor text of a hyperlink to the same web page exists “kontrolle funktion,” then a good indication exists that all substrings, e.g., “kontrollfunktion,” and “kontrolle funktion” are the same, written as a compound or separately.
+If, for example, two web pages have a hyperlink to the same document, then the texts in those hyperlinks can be related because the anchor texts usually describe the place where a user is directed if the user clicks on the link.
+Therefore, if the anchor text of a hyperlink to a web page contains the substring “kontrollfunktion,” and in the anchor text of a hyperlink to the same web page exists “kontrolle funktion.”
+A good indication exists that all substrings, e.g., “kontrollfunktion” and “kontrolle funktion,” are the same, written as a compound or separately.

-In addition to looking at queries related to advertisements, at the use of words in anchor text, and in the words that advertisers bid upon, Google might also look at outside sources to see how words might be split apart, or if they even should be split.
+In addition to looking at queries related to advertisements, using words in the anchor text, and in the words that advertisers bid upon, Google might also look at outside sources to see how words might be split apart, or if they even should be split.

 These sources could include such things as:

 Proper nouns for people, including first names and family names and organizations and trademarks, and;

 Suffixes of words